ibm-cloud-docs/power-iaas/configuring-custom-image.md

 ### IBM i
 {: #ibmi-details}

 Clients running IBM i 6.1, or earlier, must first upgrade the OS to current support level before migrating to the {{site.data.keyword.powerSys_notm}}.
-IBM i 7.4 supports direct upgrades from IBM i 5.4, 6.1 or 7.1.
-For more information, see [Migrating to IBM i 7.2 from 5.4, 6.1 or 7.1](https://www.ibm.com/docs/en/i/7.3?topic=considerations-migrating-i-72-from-54-61-71){: external}.
+IBM i 7.4 supports direct upgrades from IBM i 7.2 or 7.3.
+For more information, see [IBM i Release Support](https://www.ibm.com/support/pages/ibm-i-release-support){: external}.

 Power Systems <!-- E1080 (9080-HEX) and  -->S1022 (9105-22A) supports IBM i 7.3 and later versions.
 See [S922 (9009-22A), E980 (9080-M9S), and S1022 (9105-22A) software maps](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformibmi){: external} for more information.